fabacab/fetlife-icalendar/README.markdown

 * `pages`: Default number of event pages to get for each place.
 * `rsvps`: How many pages of RSVPs to get for each event. `"All"`, `"none"`, or a number of pages.
 Default is `"none"`.
 * `summaries`: If set to `"on"`, only event summaries are fetched.
 This will override the value of `rsvps`.
 May be useful if your `pages` value is very high and all you need is basic event data.
 Default is `"off"`.
+* `archive`: If set to `"on"`, saves existing iCalendar file with a timestamp rather than overwriting it.
+Default is `"off"`.

 It is a good idea to set some defaults. ;)